 Skip to driving guidance

-UK drug driving law, the legal limit for THC, and the statutory medical defence that protects legitimate patients.
+UK drug driving law, the legal limit for THC, and the medical defence that protects patients.
+The law is not the same across the UK, so this section changes with the nation you pick above.

-It is an offence to drive with a specified controlled drug in your blood above a specified limit.
-For cannabis (THC), the limit is 2 micrograms per litre of blood.
-This is a very low limit — even if you have not consumed cannabis before driving, THC may remain in your system for several days and push you above it.
+It is an offence to drive with more than a set amount of a controlled drug in your blood.
+For cannabis (THC) the limit is 2 micrograms per litre of blood.1 This is a very low limit.
+Even if you did not use cannabis just before driving, THC can stay in your blood for several days and push you over it.
+In Scotland the limit is the same, set by its own regulations.2

-Cannabis (THC) is classified as a zero tolerance drug under drug driving law — meaning the limit is set very low, not at a level that indicates impairment.
-This group also includes cocaine, MDMA, LSD, ketamine, heroin metabolite, and methylamphetamine.
-The difference for patients is that the statutory medical defence is available for THC if certain conditions are met.
+Cannabis (THC) is a “zero tolerance” drug for driving.
+This means the limit is set very low, not at a level that shows you are impaired.
+The same group includes cocaine, MDMA, LSD, ketamine, heroin, and methylamphetamine.
+The key point for patients is that a medical defence is available for THC if you meet the conditions below.

-Even if you test above the legal limit, you have a valid statutory defence under s.5A(5) RTA 1988 if all three conditions apply:
+Even if you test over the limit, you have a valid defence under s.5A(5) RTA 19881 if all three of these are true:

 • The medicine was prescribed to you